Gzilla999/Minesweeper/README.md

 # Minesweeper Game

 A classic Minesweeper game built with vanilla JavaScript, HTML, and CSS.
-Play online since the official Minesweeper is blocked!
+Play online since the Minesweeper Online is blocked on school devices.

 ## Features